shrey2003/M-GPT/README.md

 ## Installation

-To run MunshigPT on your local machine, you need to have Python 3.x and the following dependencies installed:
+To run Munshi on your local machine, you need to have Python 3.x and the following dependencies installed:

 - OpenAI API
 - Streamlit